chumnend/pook/README.md

-# Pook: An app for creating storybooks
+# Pook: An app for creating storybooks (ABANDONED)

 ## About this project
-TBD
+Pook is a web platform to allow users to create picture books and share them with others.

 ### Demo
-TBD
+N/A

 ### Built With
 - Go (Golang) 1.18
 - Gin Web Framework

 ## Getting Started
-TBD

 1) Clone this repository, `git clone https://github.com/chumnend/pook.git`

 2) Create a copy of the .env.example file and rename it to .env, `cp .env.example .env`